 In In 2019 Erin received the national Young Entrepreneur of the Year Award for the State of Vermont through the U.S. Small Business Administration.

 Erin has studied under renowned global floral designers including Siren Floral Company, Amy Merrick, Foret, and Saipua, and she has provided her services in a range of settings from Brooklyn’s urbanized Green Building to Vermont’s historical Coach Barn at Shelburne Farms.

-After ten years of running her own business, Erin is still constantly learning and pushing the edge of what moves and excites her creatively with flowers.
+After ten years of running her own business, Erin is still constantly learning about herself and her design process, and pushing the edge of what moves and excites her creatively with flowers.
 She loves love stories, and lives in Stowe with her partner Mark.